mattbixby123/mattbixby123/README.md

 <br>
 &nbsp; ⚡ JS APIs, TypeScript, and Next.js

-🌱 AWS Certified Cloud Practitioner as of October 2024
+🌱 AWS Certified Cloud Practitioner as of October 2024 - I have a new project on my portfolio that showcases my new AWS provisioning skills.

-🔅 Current focus: Practicing Spring Boot and Java for backend services
+🔅 Current focus: Practicing Spring Boot and Java for backend services.
+Ask me about what I am reading!

 💼 Open for: Full-time Full Stack Developer or Solutions Engineer roles (open to relocation) | Collaborations on innovative projects